A. Provision for purification – the ashes from the sacrifice of a red heifer.

 He who touches the dead body of anyone shall be unclean seven days.
 He shall purify himself with the water on the third day and on the seventh day; then he will be clean.
 But if he does not purify himself on the third day and on the seventh day, he will not be clean.
 Whoever touches the body of anyone who has died, and does not purify himself, defiles the tabernacle of the LORD.
 That person shall be cut off from Israel.
 He shall be unclean, because the water of purification was not sprinkled on him; his uncleanness is still on him.

 b.
-I he does not purify himself… that person shall be cut off: One who was unclean needed purification, and could not ignore their condition, but was still part of the nation – unless they refused to correct their unclean condition.
+If he does not purify himself…. that person shall be cut off: One who was unclean needed purification and could not ignore their condition.
+However, they were still part of the nation – unless they refused to address their unclean condition.

 c.
-Defiles the tabernacle of the LORD: These laws were relevant to all in Israel, but especially to priests, who had the potential to defile the tabernacle of the LORD.
-Under the New Covenant, the Christian also has a special call to purity because we can also defile the dwelling place of God (1 Corinthians 6:19-20).
+Defiles the tabernacle of the LORD: These laws were relevant to all of Israel, but especially to priests, who had the potential to defile the tabernacle of the LORD.
+Under the new covenant, the Christian also has a special call to purity because an impure believer may defile the dwelling place of God (1 Corinthians 6:19-20).

 This is the law when a man dies in a tent: All who come into the tent and all who are in the tent shall be unclean seven days; and every open vessel, which has no cover fastened on it, is unclean.
 Whoever in the open field touches one who is slain by a sword or who has died, or a bone of a man, or a grave, shall be unclean seven days.

 a.
-This is the law when a man dies in a tent: The practice of quarantining all those who come into contact with a dead body was a wonderful public health measure as well.
-Those potentially contaminated would be set aside until it could be seen if they contracted a disease from the dead body.
+This is the law when a man dies in a tent: The practice of quarantining all those who contacted a dead body was also a helpful public health measure.
+Those who were potentially contaminated would be set aside until it could be seen whether they had contracted a disease from the dead body.

 b.
-Every open vessel, which has no cover fastened on it, is unclean: In fact, this principle extended to every open vessel – which could potentially harbor disease causing organisms.
-If near a dead body, those vessels would be declared unclean and thus destroyed, reducing the danger of communicable disease.
+Every open vessel, which has no cover fastened on it, is unclean: In fact, this principle extended to every open vessel – which could potentially carry disease-causing organisms.
+If near a dead body, those vessels were declared unclean and thus destroyed, reducing the danger of contagious disease.

 c.
-Shall be unclean: What was inherently unclean about a dead body was considered unclean was to communicate the idea that death is the result and positive proof of sin (Genesis 2:15-17, Romans 5:12).
-Death is like sin made visible.
+Shall be unclean: One reason a dead body was considered unclean was to communicate the idea that death is the result of sin and the positive proof of sin (Genesis 2:15-17, Romans 5:12).
+Death is something like sin made visible.

 i.
 If someone touched the carcass of a dead animal, he was unclean for less than one day (Leviticus 11:24, 27, 39).
-But if one touched a dead human, he was unclean for seven days.
+But if someone touched a dead human, he was unclean for seven days.
 In the Law of Moses, there was more potential contamination from death among humans than among animals.

 ii.
-Our contact with a dead body also makes us unclean.
-In Romans 7:24, Paul cries out in frustration of defeat in sin: Who will deliver me from this body of death?
-We can only be delivered from the body of death if we receive and walk in the precious work of Jesus on our behalf.
+Spiritually speaking, our contact with a dead body also makes us unclean.
+In Romans 7:24, Paul cried out in frustration at his defeat by sin: Who will deliver me from this body of death?
+We can only be delivered from the body of death if we receive and walk in the precious work of Jesus for us.

 And for an unclean person they shall take some of the ashes of the heifer burnt for purification from sin, and running water shall be put on them in a vessel.
 A clean person shall take hyssop and dip it in the water, sprinkle it on the tent, on all the vessels, on the persons who were there, or on the one who touched a bone, the slain, the dead, or a grave.
 The clean person shall sprinkle the unclean on the third day and on the seventh day; and on the seventh day he shall purify himself, wash his clothes, and bathe in water; and at evening he shall be clean.

 a.
-They shall take some of the ashes of the heifer: The ashes of the red heifer, described earlier in the chapter, were sprinkled in fresh water, and this water was used for purification.
+They shall take some of the ashes of the heifer: The ashes of the red heifer (Numbers 19:9) were sprinkled in fresh running water, and this water was used for the ceremonies of purification.

 b.
-And at evening he shall be clean: Thus, ashes of the red heifer (which the ingredients all speak of the work of Jesus on our behalf), combined with water (which speaks of the work of the Word of God and the Holy Spirit) combine together to bring cleansing.
-It can cleanse even the uncleanness brought about by death.
+And at evening he shall be clean: Thus, ashes of the red heifer combined with water to bring ceremonial cleansing.
+It could cleanse even the uncleanness brought about by death.

-i.
-All this cleansing is a precious picture; but the reality is in Jesus: For if the blood of bulls and goats and the ashes of a heifer, sprinkling the unclean, sanctifies for the purifying of the flesh, how much more shall the blood of Christ, who through the eternal Spirit offered Himself without spot to God, cleanse your conscience from dead works to serve the living God?
+ii.
+The work of Jesus can cleanse the conscience from dead works: For if the blood of bulls and goats and the ashes of a heifer, sprinkling the unclean, sanctifies for the purifying of the flesh, how much more shall the blood of Christ, who through the eternal Spirit offered Himself without spot to God, cleanse your conscience from dead works to serve the living God?
 (Hebrews 9:13-14)